al3x2508/EasyPIBA/README.md

 Users that are looking for Products inside your shop that are organized into Categories.
 After they found the specified products they add them into carts and finally are placing Orders.

-Download the demo sql file for this structure from here (works only with MySQL >= 5.6).
+Download the demo sql file for this structure from http://www.easypiba.com/Demo/demo.sql (works only with MySQL >= 5.6).
-Download from here the modules used for this demo.
+Download from http://www.easypiba.com/Demo/Module.zip the modules used for this demo.
 Unzip the contents of the zip you downloaded in your Module folder Run the following command: php admin/modules.php reread If you don't have access to CLI then add the following records in your application database: